stele1 Spec

 Attributes like tags, fields, note.topic, and rating.difficulty, don't have a spec-enforced taxonomy.
 These fields are intentionally open.

-The editor's has an extension to help keep words consistent.
+The editor has an extension to help keep words consistent.
 You can review the least used terms that appear in a catalog to catch drift.

 Modeling Geometry